CPlusPatch/web-business/README.md

 ## Internals

-Data is stored inside `web.sqlite` at the root directory.
-This may be migrated to PostgreSQL in the future, as this is an early alpha project.
+Data is stored inside a PostgreSQL database.

 When uploading images, they are converted to WebP inside the browser itself before upload.